 The “old man” refers to Shinobu Tsukasa, the sixth and current leader of the gang, which weekly tabloid Friday (Jan.
 22) reports will be moving to boost its power in the run-up to his release from prison next year.
 He is currently serving a six-year sentence at Fuchu Prison in Tokyo for illegal possession of weapons.

-With recent conflicts now in the past — including a shooting incident with the Sumiyoshi-kai that erupted into a full-blown gang war in early 2007 and an internal political issue the following year, when it reprimanded Tadamasa Goto, leader of a sub-family organization — the Yamaguchi family, the tabloid believes, is now focusing its authority on strengthening its headquarters and moving into financial activities in the Tokyo area in an effort to increase its power and expand operations.
+With recent conflicts now in the past — including a full-blown gang war with the Sumiyoshi-kai in early 2007 and the excommunication of Tadamasa Goto, the former boss of an affiliate gang, the following year — the Yamaguchi family, the tabloid believes, is now focusing its authority on strengthening its headquarters and moving into financial activities in the Tokyo area in an effort to increase its power and expand operations.

 “The boss is expected to be released in the spring of 2011, and this is helping them gain more momentum,” explains a person with knowledge of the gang.
 “Their activities are being based on the assumption that the boss will return.
 Many organizations under the Yamaguchi-gumi did not include positive messages in their New Year’s nengajo greeting cards given that the boss is still in prison.